 First Day serves approximately 2,300 unduplicated individuals through outreach, homelessness prevention, housing, health, advocacy, and other services on behalf of our clientele.
 They also serve the Greater Whittier network of providers and community members as a leader in cross-sector convening, information sharing, and volunteer coordination.
 As their influence continues to grow, they remain committed to stakeholder engagement and responsiveness to meeting critical needs in the community.

 A group of young individuals committed to changing the perception of Alzheimer’s Disease.
 Their members can be found in high schools and college campuses across the nation creating a grassroots movement to seek the cure.
 We are youth advocates.
 They are youth caregivers and youth researchers.

 Coalition for Responsible Community Development 'CRCD'

-Angela Lobue, COO
+Angela LoBue, COO

 As the lead agency for the Youth CES in South LA, CRCD brings resources to underserved youth in South LA including workforce development and education programs, housing, and opportunities to lead in their own neighborhoods.

-Marisa Yamamoto, Founder, CEO & Artistic Director
+Marisa Hamamoto, Founder, CEO & Artistic Director

 Infinite Flow is an Inclusive Dance Company, uses dance as a vehicle to eliminate the stigma and inequality associated with disability and create a more inclusive society where people of all abilities are included.